 - 1. Provide a copy of all security and safety related policies and procedures. - 2.
-Provide a link to the public webpage where security and safety information is published. - 3.
-As required under 34 CFR §668.46, provide a copy of your most recent report required under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 U.S.C. §1092(f), as amended.
-(Not applicable to proposed COMs applying for preaccreditation status.) - 4.
-Provide a link to the public webpage where the COM's Clery Report is published.
+Provide a public link to the public webpage where the policies are security and safety information is published. - 3.
+As required under 34 CFR §668.46, provide a copy of your most recent report required under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 U.S.C. §1092, et al., (f), as amended.
+(Not applicable to proposed COMs applying for pre-accreditation status.)